Running Tracetest with Testkube

 Prerequisites

-3. OpenTelemetry Instrumented Service: In order to generate traces and spans, the service under test must support the basics for propagation through HTTP requests, and also store traces and spans into a Data Store Backend (Jaeger, Grafana Tempo, OpenSearch, etc) or use the OpenTelemetry Collector.
+: In order to generate traces and spans, the service under test must support the basics for propagation through HTTP requests, and also store traces and spans into a Tracing Backend (Jaeger, Grafana Tempo, OpenSearch, etc) or use the OpenTelemetry Collector.
+If you are using a Tracing Backend, the Tracetest Agent requires network access to it.
+In case of using the OpenTelemetry Collector, you need to setup your collector to send trace data to the Tracetest Agent.

 On your machine you should have: